cilium/cilium/Documentation/security/aws.rst

 .. _aws_metadata_with_policy:

 ***********************************************
-Locking down external access using AWS metadata
+Locking Down External Access Using AWS Metadata
 ***********************************************

 This document serves as an introduction to using Cilium to enforce policies